Cash Games, Poker Basics, Poker Strategy, Tournaments

 In total, this gives us 21 outs, which is about the most out you can have in the game of Texas Hold’em.

-Granted, the Kings and Queens only give us one pair, which is not guaranteed to be the best hand, but most other outs will give us either the nuts or very close to it.
+Granted, the Kings and Queens only give us one pair, which may not be the best hand, but most other outs will give us either the nuts or very close to it.

 As you can see, the counting process is quite simple.
 It really only requires you to be good at counting and visualizing which cards will improve your hand.

-Keep in mind that there are exactly four cards of each rank in the deck and that there are exactly 13 cards of each suit in there.
+Keep in mind that there are exactly four cards of each rank in the deck and that there are exactly 13 cards of each suit in the deck.

 Common Out Counts in Poker